Jacktran123/Sprint-Challenge--JavaScript/README.md

 3. What is closure?
  A closure is a function having access to the parent scope, even after the parent function has closed.
 4. Describe the four rules of the 'this' keyword.
+  Global binding.
+This in global binding will refer to the window Nww binding.
+This will refer to the newly created object Implicit binding.
+This in implicit binding will refer to the object that it is inside of Explicit binding.
+In explicit binding, this will be use on the call and apply method to refer to the newly created object

 5. Why do we need super() in an extended class?
   Super will have the subclass to inherit every prototype from the class
 ## Project Set up